Fishing Lures and Baits

 A Buzzbait, like most topwater baits, is most productively thrown in the morning or late evening.
 Low light conditions can increase your odds of catching fish on the surface.
 Once the bait hits the water, starting reeling it to present the bait properly.

 Artificial Lures and Baits Techniques

 Finally, here are some techniques and pointers about casting and retrieving.
 This information is jammed packed in all trip lengths on our artificial lures fishing trips:

 Tip #1: A basic sense in fishing is “Retrieve fast in warm water, retrieve slowly in cold water” this holds true for largemouth bass or crappie.
 At the same time, be prepared to vary your retrieve, in both speed and style.
 Fish strike for many reasons.
 They could be hungry, reacting to instinct, or protecting nests or beds during spawning.
 Change can trigger a response that increases your success rate.

 Tip #2: Try to cast beyond your target area so that the artificial lure is functioning properly by the time it reaches your objective.
 Always key in on a target that you are casting for.
 Be sure to be aware of it because if you get a bite or strike, it could give you insight on where to get more.

 Tip #3: Match the color of your lure to the current fishing conditions.
 “Light days, light colors; dark days, dark colors.”
 Anglers often think the opposite is correct, but it’s not.
 Next time you are on the water or fishing a local spot, test these methods out.

 Tip #4: Remember two keywords: Presentation and Presence.
 You are bringing an artificial object into a fish’s environment, trying to trick that fish into biting that lure.
 The more naturally and deliberately that lure moves through that environment, the better your chances of catching one.

-We hope these select tips and tricks help you have more success fishing lures and baits on the water.
+We hope these select tips and tricks help you have more success fishing lures, baits, and gear on the water.
 If you are looking for more in-depth knowledge, explore what a freshwater fishing guide can provide for you.
 A variety of different freshwater lakes and fisheries can help dial you in and help you land that fish of a lifetime!